Use the resources below to plan epilepsy services and make a case for more resources.

 Optimum clinical pathway: epilepsy

 A new optimum clinical pathway has been developed for epilepsy.
-The clinical pathways were developed following a series of workshops in 2018 and 2019 with experts in these condition areas, including clinicians, patient groups and people with neurological conditions.
+The pathway was developed, along with a series of pathways for other neurological conditions following a series of workshops with clinicians, patient groups and people with neurological conditions.

-The pathways should set out what good treatment, care and support involves.
-This includes treatment and support for people who may be experiencing the first symptoms of a neurological condition, right through to people who have lived with such conditions for a long time.
-The intention is for these pathways to support the improvement of services, set out aspirations for good care, and enable good commissioning of neurological services locally and nationally.
+The pathway sets out what good treatment, care and support involves.
+This includes treatment and support for people who may be experiencing a first seizure, right through to people who have lived with epilepsy for a long time.
+The pathway can support the improvement of services and set out aspirations for good care.
+It can also enable effective commissioning of epilepsy services locally and nationally.

-Commissioners responsible for supporting people with epilepsy for their population should
+Commissioners responsible for supporting people with epilepsy should use the toolkit to identify and implement improvements to their epilepsy service.

 RightCare Neurology Focus Packs